Ralph Allen School

 The secondary school specialises in three core subjects: English, maths and science.
 It has been mentioned in The Times on its annual list of highest-achieving schools.
 It has great facilities for extra-curricular activities, including an art and photography building and an all-weather sports pitch.

-Ralph Allen achieved a 'Good' with outstanding features when it was last inspected in February 2014, with one of those outstanding features being the Sixth Form.
+Ralph Allen achieved a 'Good' when it was last inspected in 2018, with one of those outstanding features being the Sixth Form.
 Ofsted assessments of the school have never been below 'Good'.